denten-books/plain-text/2-device.md

 immaterial "turtles all the way down," unless that is, one believes that the universe itself is a type of Turing computation [@deutsch_quantum_1985;
 @lloyd_ultimate_2000; @piccinini_computational_2007].
 At some point, the
-Turing machine in the virtual world meets the material boundaries of the physical.
-Simulation engines like *Minecraft* and *Wireworld* do in some sense exist in the symbolic abstraction, as code or a set of rules written on paper.
+Turing machine in the virtual world meets the material limits of the physical.
+Simulation engines like *Minecraft* and *Wireworld* do in some sense exist in the abstract, as code or even a set of rules written on paper.
 But in another sense, they do not.
-They come into being only when instantiated on top of first-order, physical constrains that involve actual circuit boards and relay switches.
-For this reason, the performance of a Turing machine simulated within a virtual world like Minecraft or Wireworld, cannot logically exceed the performance (in terms of cycles per second, instructions per cycle, or its capacity to hold a number of instructions) of the machine running the Minecraft and Wireworld itself.
-The physical capabilities of the bottom-most device limit the computation power of all *n+1* order Turing simulations.
+They come fully into being only when instantiated within first-order, physical constrains that involve actual circuit boards and relay switches.
+For this reason, the performance (in terms of cycles per second, instructions per cycle, or its capacity to hold a number of instructions) of a Turing machine simulated within a virtual world like Minecraft cannot logically exceed the performance of the machine running Minecraft itself.
+The physical capabilities of the bottom-most device limit the computational power of all *n+1* order Turing simulations.
 The bottom-most turtle may have its head in the clouds, but its feet rest firmly on the ground.

-The exact plane where the symbolic meets the literal is difficult to identify definitively.
+The exact plane where the symbolic meets the material is difficult to identify.
 At some imperceptible point software disappears into hardware.
 Such ambiguity between hardware and software leads to some controversy in the critical literature, as evidenced by Lev Manovich's playful response to Kittler's "there is no software" argument.
 If I understand it correctly, Kittler's short but often cited essay picks up the thread of Kittler's earlier